aws-pablito/aws-quicksight-slackanalytics-app/README.md

 Note: In the OAuth and Permissions section, for redirect URL use a placeholder such as "https://not-a-real-domain.com/".
 The scope for the app should be `admin.analytics:read`.

+2. Create an AWS Secrets Manager secret named "slackanalytics_app_secret" and store your Slack app's client secrets under the  "client_id" and "client_secret" keys.

-2. Deploy the sample Slack Web App in your AWS account using this AWS CloudFormation template.
+3. Deploy the sample Slack Web App in your AWS account using this AWS CloudFormation template.

     - From the AWS Console:  [Template](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/review?&templateURL=https://s3.us-east-1.amazonaws.com/quicksight.slackanalytics.afqconnector/sample_slack_app_template.yaml&stackName=qs-slackanalytics-web-app)

     - From terminal (replace all elements within "< >":

 ```
     aws cloudformation create-stack \
         --stack-name <choose_a_unique_name> \